Hashim-ca/Website-Archiving-Project/README.md

 ### 3. Environment Configuration

 Create a `.env` file in the root directory by copying the example below.
-You must provide your own credentials for the services to work.

 ```bash
 # .env file